 - 1 large onion thinly sliced

-- 2 tbsp garlic ginger paste note 3
+- 2 tablespoon garlic ginger paste note 3

-- 2-4 tbsp harissa paste according to taste
+- 2-4 tablespoon harissa paste according to taste

 - 2 medium fresh tomatoes coarsely chopped